jondandois/is-recycling-this-week/README.md

 a little app to help answer the question of whether to put out recycling this week for Baltimore City residents.

 ## TODO
-- initialize Vue
+- ~initialize Vue~
-- MD iMap Geocoder
+- ~MD iMap Geocoder~
-- pull down A-B weeks GeoJSON
+- ~pull down A-B weeks GeoJSON~
-- turf js intersect or vanilla intersect?
+- ~turf js intersect or vanilla intersect?~
+- is current week a recycling week?
+- styling
+- DPW link body
+- "About"body
+- footer attribte
 - geocode de-bounce cookie?

 ## Geocoder